cortex-lab/phy/design/merge-workflow-feedback-plan.md

 including reference transfer, remaining Similarity candidates at commit, cancel/undo/redo, quality assignment, and save/reopen.
 Passing old tests is not evidence that the newly requested behavior works.

+Implementation validation: the focused controller, widget, Supervisor, Correlogram, and application suite passed **236 tests**. `make lint` and `make format-check` passed.
+Documentation generation, link checking, and strict MkDocs building passed; the final clean-tree comparison reports the intended uncommitted documentation changes.
+The core/GUI half of `make test-full` passed **483 tests**.
+Its application half passed **152 of 153 tests**; the unrelated `test_template_controller_without_templates_uses_stored_waveform_channels` fails both in the full run and isolation because phylib reports `n_samples_waveforms == 0` instead of the fixture's expected 20.
+No code on that waveform-loading path was changed here.
+A real-dataset smoke test was not possible without a supplied dataset copy.